Nanwanis85/productWarehouse/README.md

 1.Warehouse.cmd is the file which needs to be run which will automate the build and run the spring boot application with the interactive console

 # SYSTEM INTERACTION:
 1. All commands are supported as provided in the TaskEngineer.pdf , please refer the same while interacting with system
+2. You can also know the commands by typing help once console sceen comes up as I have used Spring Shell